 Between 2008–09 and 2019–20, the 2 most common methods of self-harm resulting in hospitalisation were:

 Contact with sharp objects (X78) was another common method of self-harm resulting in hospitalisation.

-Hanging was the only method of intentional self-harm that resulted in more hospitalisations of males than females in 2018–19 (556 and 261 hospitalisations, respectively).
+Hanging (X70) and Gas (X67) were the only methods of intentional self-harm that resulted in more hospitalisations of males than females in 2019–20 (551 and 287 hospitalisations, and 129 and 35 hospitalisations, respectively).